mdibella-dev/mdb-theme-gutenberg/README.md

 * Improve: Add more space to mdb-theme-blocks/post-terms
 * Improve: Separate HTML code from the slideout block pattern (now in slideout template part) and rename the block pattern to primary
 * Improve: Make structure and selectors of site components more consistent
+* Improve: Change selectors of navbar buttons from id to class name

 ### Previous changes